-The 5th Avenue Theatre’s NextFest is a celebration of new musicals at various stages of development—from a first read-through of new text and music to a fully staged studio presentation.
-NextFest is an immersive process–driven festival that draws on the resources of the Seattle theater community in order to give each musical the time and support necessary to reach its full potential.
-We aim for the work being developed at NextFest to be seen on stage at The 5th Avenue Theatre and beyond.
+The 5th Avenue Theatre’s NextFest is a celebration of new musicals at various stages of development—from a first read-through of the text and music to a fully staged studio presentation.
+NextFest is an immersive process-driven festival that draws on the riches of the Seattle community in order to give each musical the time and support necessary to reach its full potential.
+We aim for the work being developed at NextFest to be seen on stages at The 5th Avenue and beyond.

 NextFest will not be open to the general public.
 However, festival passes are a benefit of an Artist’s Circle Membership.
 To learn more about becoming an Artist’s Circle Member, please call 206-625-1418 and ask for the Circles Office.

 |Read a summary of NextFest.|

 |Learn more about each of the shows that will be presented at the festival.|